Privacy and Data Governance

 The GDPR defines personal data as any data related to an identified or identifiable natural person (data subject).
 When a service supplied by Omnigo Software acts as a Data Processor on a customer’s behalf, our customers - as Data Controllers - are responsible for ensuring that their use of our products is in compliance with the GPDR.

 Omnigo Software is a Data Processor.
-The products process the personal data collected in these products on behalf of its customers, and those customers are either Data Processors as well or the Data Controllers of said data.
-As a Data Processor, Omnigo Software processes said data only on the instructions from its customers.
+Our products process personal data collected in these products on behalf of its customers, and those customers are either Data Processors as well or the Data Controllers of the personal data.
+As a Data Processor, Omnigo Software processes personal data only on the instructions from its customers.

 The Criminal Justice Information Services Division (CJIS) is a division of the United States Federal Bureau of Investigation (FBI).
 CJIS databases contain all necessary information for detaining criminals, performing background checks, and tracking criminal activity.